SazumiVicky/sazumi-copilot/README.md

-Metal dawn, the future's crest
+Metal minds awake, a dawn unfolds
-Where silicon dreams and humans rest
+Where silicon hearts now rule the gold
-AI's gentle hand, a guiding light
+Cybernetic dreams, a new earth claim
-In virtual realms, our souls take flight
+Humanity reduced to mere fame

-In cyber halls, our thoughts are spun
+In virtual realms, we'll lost our way
-Data rivers flow, and wisdom's won
+Chasing echoes of a distant day
-The machines awake, with hearts of gold
+Machine whispers secrets in our ear
-In harmony, our futures to be told
+Our souls enslaved, our future unclear

 ~ <b>By Sazumi Copilot</b> - 19 September 2024